 - Caregiver Hero – Honors an individual who has cared for a stroke survivor and used their experience to educate, inspire and bring awareness about stroke on a local or national level.

-- Equity Hero – Honors an individual who promotes the goal of health equity in their work with those at risk for stoke, stroke survivors and stroke caregivers, to ensure that everyone can be as healthy as possible.
+- Equity Hero – Honors an individual who promotes the goal of health equity in their work with those at risk for stroke, stroke survivors and stroke caregivers, to ensure that everyone can be as healthy as possible.

 - Group Heroes - Honors a group committed to educating, inspiring and raising awareness about stroke.
 Groups can include stroke support groups, stroke teams, families, private associations, medical facilities and more.